postfixadmin/postfixadmin/AUTOCONFIG/INSTALL.md

 If a DNS record exist

-For Outlook, the mail client will attempt a POST request to: <https://www.example.com/autodiscover/autodiscover.xml> and submit a xml-based request
+For Outlook, the mail client will attempt a POST request to: <https://www.example.com/autodiscover/autodiscover.xml> and submit a XML-based request

-For Mac mail and iOS, the user needs to download a `mobileconfig` file, which is basically an xml file, that can be signed.
+For Mac mail and iOS, the user needs to download a `mobileconfig` file, which is basically an XML file, that can be signed.

 Unfortunately, there is no auto discovery system for Mac/iOS mail, so you need to redirect your users to the `autoconfig.pl` cgi script under the Postfix Admin web root.
 You need to pass a `emailaddress` parameter for example <https://www.example.com/postfixadmin/autoconfig.pl?mac_mail=1&emailaddress=joe@example.com>